rohan-0100010110010100/Parameter-wrangling/README.md

 ```
 ## SIMD Analysis:

+In 64 bit mode parameter are transferred in register RAX, RCX, RDX, R8, R9 in case of integer arguments

-But in both Windows and Unix, the basic algorithm works like this:
+In this case Linux the program works like this:
 * Floating-point arguments are placed, in order, into SSE registers, labeled XMM0, XMM1, etc.
 * Integer and pointer arguments are placed, in order, into general registers, labeled RDX, RCX, etc.